wp-plugins/easy-content-templates/readme.txt

 * creation

 == Upgrade Notice ==

+= 1.3 =
+New features, a bug fix and donation button.

 = 1.2.2 =
 CRITICAL BUG FIXED!
 If you upgraded to 1.2.1, you SHOULD get this!